 Full admission to the Master of Arts in Counseling may be granted to applicants who meet the University's graduate criteria and the following qualifications and requirements:

 2. Submit two letters of recommendation.

 3. Upon review of submitted materials, candidate will complete an interview with the Program Director and receive endorsement for admission to the program.
-Interviews may be completed via distance technology or in person, and scheduling will be flexible to accommodate potential students.
+A writing sample will be collected at the time of the interview.
+Interviews may be completed in person, and scheduling will be flexible to accommodate potential students.

 Admission to the Master of Arts in Counseling may be granted to applicants who do not meet all of the program prerequisites but have received the endorsement of the Program Director.